StrangerealIntel/CyberThreatIntel/North Korea/APT/Lazarus/23-10-19/analysis.md

 <h2>Yara Rules<a name="Yara"></a></h2>
 <h6> A list of YARA Rule is available <a href="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/YARA_Rule_Lazarus_October_2019.yar">here</a></h6>
 <h2>Knowledge Graph<a name="Knowledge"></a></h2>
+<h6>The following diagram shows the relationships of the techniques used by the groups and their corresponding malware:</h6>
 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/CTI.png">
 </p>